#7. Rosemary-infused body oil

 1. 500 ml organic extra virgin olive oil

-2. 30 gram dried organic rosemary leaves
+2. 30 grams dried organic rosemary leaves

 5. Take an empty bowl or casserole, and put a cheesecloth in the sieve.

-6. Put the rosemary-olive-oil pulp from the kitchen machine cup into the cheesecloth, and let it leak out for a while, till all oil has disappeared.
+6. Put the rosemary-olive-oil pulp from the kitchen machine cup into the cheesecloth, and let it leak out for a while, till all the oil has disappeared.

 How to use the body oil